Careers360 Logo

 Recombinant DNA technology is also known as Genetic Engineering.
 It is the process of assembling two DNA molecules from two different sources.
 This is known as DNA recombinant.

-The steps involved in Recombinant DNA technology processes are:
+The steps involved in the Recombinant DNA technology processes are:

-• Attachment of the desired DNA fragment to the vector
+• Insertion of the desired DNA fragment into the vector

 DNA cloning is the process of making many identical copies of a piece of DNA.
 This process requires cloning vectors with the following structures: